 COOKOUTS AND CAMPFIRES

 On Wednesday and Sunday evenings, the routine at Wildwood shifts a little bit so that the entire camp can be together.
-On Wednesday evenings, the whole camp dines together at the cooks out area.
+On Wednesday evenings, the whole camp dines together at the cook out area.
 We chow down on all of the usuals: burgers, bbq chicken, hot dogs, corn on the cob and salad.
 Following the meal, campers can choose from a variety of activities including watching a movie in the lodge, playing some dodge ball or participating in a wild game of capture the flag.

 On Sunday evenings, the entire camp gathers around the campfire to be entertained by one of our age groups.
 Typically, the performance is a comedy show including skits and songs geared towards putting a smile on every face in the crowd.
 Each campfire ends with a speech from one of the directors and the singing of taps.
 The lessons are usually sports related and deal with issues such as fair competition, respect for others and appreciation for our families.